fishjam-dev/membrane_rtc_engine/integration_test/test_videoroom/README.md

 So in all tests a version for each client's sessions is maintained and gets incremented once `playwright` extracts the statistics.

 ## Testing scenarios
-There are currently 3 major testing scenarios:
+There are currently 3 testing scenarios of basic functionalities:
-* clients gradually joining and leaving the room (up to 5 clients)
+* clients gradually joining and leaving the room (up to 4 clients)
-* clients joining all at once (5 clients)
+* clients joining all at once (4 clients)
 * clients joining with: camera and mic, camera only, mic only, without any media sources (a single client for each of the cases, all in a single room at once)

+There are currently 3 testing scenarios of simulcast functionalities:
+* client disables medium encoding and then enables it
+* client changes received encoding to low and then changes to medium
+* client gradually disables all encoding and then gradually enables them

+There is one test of updating metadata functionalities:
+* client updates peer metadata and then updates track metadata

 ## Running tests